AlexanderDKazakov/Storer/README.md

-# 1. Storer - Minimalist storage class for any purpose.
+# 1. Storer - a minimalistic storage class for any purpose.

 - [1.
 Storer](#1-storer)
   - [1.1.
 Quick start](#11-quick-start)